Rainbow-Dreamer/sf2_loader/README.md

 ```

-Note that by default the drum track of the midi file is ignored, if you want to include the drum track as well, you can add `get_off_drums=False` when you use `play_midi_file` function.

 You can specify which bank and preset (including track and sfid) that each track of the midi file uses by setting the `instruments` parameter of the `play_midi_file` function.

 This is sometimes very important, for example, if you want to correctly play the drum track of a midi file, you will firstly need to change the instrument of the drum track to the bank number that the soundfont file has drums instruments, which is usually 128 (the indexing is 0-based).